RealistikDash/Pycord/README.md

 While you can edit it using a text editor, you can also use setup.py and it's new editor because why not?

 # Troubleshooting
+The responder has been equipped with error handling.
+However, if that still doesn't fix it, try these steps.

 If the new responder gives you an error about local variables, enter '/changeid {your channel id}'

 If you having an issue connecting, this could mean a few things.
 Firstly, it can mean you misentered the token.
 It can also mean you are entering an account from a new location and you need to verify the location via email.
 Lastly, it can mean the Discord API is blocked too.
 This can be solved by using a site like repl.it or a VPS to run Pycord.
+A VPN should also be fine.

 # Pycord Resonder Commands